Want to know more about how we can help before you contact us? You will find answers to commonly asked questions below.

 *still in good condition

-Unfortunately we do not have the space for large pieces of furniture.
-If you have a smaller item such as a chair, stool or accent table, please contact us to see if we have room for it.
+Unfortunately we do not have the space for a large inventory of furniture.
+If you have an item that is in good condition, please contact The Porch Resale Shoppe at 817-752-2400 to see if we have room for it.

 - As a partner agency of the Tarrant Area Food Bank, we are able to purchase large quantities of food each week.
 Most items are available for as little as $0.10-0.15 per pound, so your dollar goes a long way!